anyuan-chen/perdiem/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/](http://localhost:3000/api/hello).
+Internal API calls are used by the frontend, but the application can be used as a backend for other frontends that may want to make use of the API as well.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 ## Deployment